simonmichael/hledger/hledger-web/doc/hledger-web.1.md

 the web app detects changes and will show the new data on the next request.
 If a change makes the file unparseable, hledger-web will show an error until the file has been fixed.

+---
+# disabled
+# edit form
+# Note: unlike any other hledger command, `web` can alter existing journal
+# data, via the edit form.
+A numbered backup of the file is saved on
+# each edit, normally (ie if file permissions allow, disk is not full, etc.)
+# Also, there is no built-in access control.
+So unless you run it behind an
+# authenticating proxy, any visitor to your server will be able to see and
+# overwrite the journal file (and included files.)
+# hledger-web disallows edits which would leave the journal file not in
+# valid [journal format](#journal).
+If the file becomes unparseable
+# by other means, hledger-web will show an error until the file has been
+# fixed.
+...

 # OPTIONS